Call Azure Function From SPFX Webpart

 Delete SharePoint Online List From Azure Function App

-Follow the above-mentioned steps that we have discussed already on the starting of the article to create an Azure Function App.
-Below is my Azure Function App that I have created.
+Follow the above-mentioned steps that we have discussed already at the start of the article to create an Azure Function App.
+Below is the Azure Function App that I have created.

 Azure Function, Connect To SharePoint

-Now, Our Function App is ready, now we will create our Azure Function.
+Now, our Function App is ready, so we will create our Azure Function.
 We will create that using Visual Studio 2019.

-So, Create the Azure function using Visual Studio 2019 now.
-You can able to see my Azure Function project is ready now as below
+So, create the Azure function using Visual Studio now.
+You can see my Azure Function project is ready now, as shown below

 Delete SharePoint Online List From Azure Function App visual studio 2019